How to install skills from GitHub

 /plugin install ci-cd@llm-skillsThe syntax is /plugin install <pluginName>@llm-skills.
 You can find the exact install command on every bundle page — there are 5 bundles total.
 See the home page for the full list.

-Step 3.
+Claude Code step 3.
 What happens after install

 Claude Code downloads the bundle at the version pinned in the marketplace (every bundle on this site is tagged — the catalog records the exact ref), unpacks it into your Claude Code plugin directory, and loads every skill inside the bundle into the trigger table.
 The next time you start a conversation, the agent sees each skill's trigger description.
 When your request matches, Claude Code pulls the skill into context automatically — you do not normally call skills by name.

-Updating an installed bundle
+Updating an installed Claude Code bundle

 Bundles are versioned.
 When a new release is published, re-run /plugin install with the same identifier — Claude Code will fetch the latest pinned version from the marketplace and replace the installed copy.
 You can also refresh the marketplace first with /plugin marketplace update to pull the newest catalog entries before installing.